Warmup

 When NOT to warmup

-- The endpoint you want is on a different origin from any plausible home page.
-Site A's warmup cookies won't help when you're hitting site B.
+- The target endpoint is on a different origin from any plausible home page.
+Cookies set on site A don't help requests against site B.

-- You're in a tight retry loop.
-Warming up before each retry is overkill.
+- You're inside a tight retry loop.
+Warming up before every retry is overkill.

-- The target's a JSON-only API that never sets cookies.
-The request graph just costs you bandwidth.
+- The target is a JSON-only API that never sets cookies.
+The request graph adds bandwidth and gives you nothing back.

-In those cases skip Warmup, or call it once at session creation and never again.
+For those cases, skip Warmup, or call it once at session creation and not again.

 Warmup vs Refresh

 These aren't interchangeable.
-Refresh() cuts connections without touching state.
+Refresh() closes connections without touching state.
 Warmup() does the opposite: leaves connections alone and pumps state into the session.
-Common pipeline is Warmup once at start, then periodic Refresh() calls.
+The typical pipeline is one Warmup at startup followed by periodic Refresh() calls.

 Warmup respects the context.
 Cancel it and the call returns the context error after the in-flight batch finishes.